jisu0701-dev/idp-lease-contract-poc/README.md

-**Workflow**: document → extraction (Gemini Vision) → structured JSON → rule-based validation → Human-Review routing
+> Workflow: document → extraction (Gemini Vision) → structured JSON → rule-based validation → Human-Review routing
-**Note**: This is not a model-training repo; it demonstrates production-like orchestration & safety patterns for DocAI.
+> Note: This is not a model-training repo; it demonstrates production-like orchestration & safety patterns for DocAI.